huggingface/hub-docs/docs/hub/webhooks.md

 </Tip>

 Webhooks are a foundation for MLOps-related features.
-They allow you to listen for new changes on specific repos or to all repos belonging to particular set of users/organizations (not just your repos, but any repo).
+They allow you to listen for new changes on specific repos or to all repos belonging to a particular set of users/organizations (not just your repos, but any repo).

 You can use them to auto-convert models, build community bots, or build CI/CD for your models, datasets, and Spaces (and much more!).